GreyNoise-Intelligence/terraform-provider-greynoise/docs/resources/sensor_bootstrap.md

 subcategory: ""
 description: |-
   Sensor bootstrap resource provides options to bootstrap a server.
-  It generates a script that can be used with a "remote-exec" provisioner to setup a sensor on a server.
+  It generates a script that can be used with a "remote-exec" provisioner to setup a GreyNoise sensor on a server.
 ---

 # greynoise_sensor_bootstrap (Resource)

 Sensor bootstrap resource provides options to bootstrap a server.
-It generates a script that can be used with a "remote-exec" provisioner to setup a sensor on a server.
+It generates a script that can be used with a "remote-exec" provisioner to setup a GreyNoise sensor on a server.

 ## Example Usage